Man pleads guilty to murder and attempted murder in shooting at suburban Chicago July 4 parade

 Crimo did not further address the court or ask questions before leaving the courtroom.

+“They have all gone home to process,” said Jennifer McGuffin with Chicago-based Romanucci & Blandin LLC.
+“They each expressed an individual and a collective sense of relief, but today was a very emotional event and they are asking for some time and space to come to terms with what happened.

+Jurors, who were chosen last week, had not even been let into the courtroom yet when the plea change happened.

-The trial that began Feb.
-24 was expected to last about a month with testimony from survivors and police.
-Prosecutors have turned in thousands of pages of evidence, as well as hours of a videotaped interrogation during which police say Crimo confessed to the shooting.
+The trial was expected to last about a month with testimony from survivors and police.
+Prosecutors had submitted thousands of pages of evidence, as well as hours of a videotaped interrogation during which police say Crimo confessed to the shooting.

 Dozens of people were wounded in the shooting in the suburb about 30 miles (50 kilometers) north of Chicago.
 The wounded ranged in age from their 80s down to an 8-year-old boy who was left partially paralyzed.